 Baby bottles (2):

 If you pump, you need bottles!
 These Life Factory baby bottles were actually a gift from a dear friend.
 They are mostly glass, BPA and phalate free and made in USA of domestic and European parts.
 I can actually store my milk in them too, as they have a lid.
-I’m not new to the brand though, I have had my Life Factory water bottle for a few years and I absolutely love it.
+I wouldn’t use these for older babies, since they’re made of glass, they’re heavy which makes it hard for baby to practice holding the bottle.

 Brand #1 (3): We have quite a few Thirsties Natural all-in-one newborn diapers; they’re our “main stash” right now.
 They are wonderfully easy to use, they simply snap close like a disposable diaper would (velcro!) and are made of organic cotton and hemp (with poly outer for leakage protection).
 Thirsties also offer wipes, inserts, boosters, wet bags and more; basically all you need for cloth diapering.